YOLayout/YOLayout/README.md

 ## Usage

 Let's just jump into the code.
-Here's the header file.
+Here's the header file for a view that uses YOLayout.

 ```Objective-C
 // MyView.h